-Ivan Liptak is a piano and guitar instructor who enjoys teaching performance, composition, and the many forms of music.
+Ivan Liptak is a Piano, Guitar, and Voice instructor who enjoys teaching performance, composition, and the many forms of music.
 With experience in a wide range of settings, Ivan is eager to grow further in his own journey and share his knowledge with his students.

 As a child in New York City, Ivan’s first instrument was the guitar.
 Beginning with rock and blues during elementary and middle school, he took lessons both inside and outside of school.
 He then began to study jazz in high school, taking private lessons with local jazz guitarist Greg Loman and performing in the Jazz Ensemble at Sidwell Friends School.
 During the summer, he attended the Berklee five-week music program for jazz guitar.
 In college he took private lessons with classical guitarist Phillip De Fremery at Amherst College.
 He completed every level of the Music Theory curriculum and participated in many performance ensembles.
 As a highlight, he also attended the Summer Institute of Contemporary Performance Practice at the New England Conservatory.

 As a secondary instrument, Ivan began learning piano in middle school.
 He took a beginners' piano course to start and practiced avidly as an independent learner until high school when he received private lessons.
 In college he continued to play and perform pieces by Bela Bartok, Phillip Glass, Meredith Monk, and Erik Satie.
 He often uses piano as a tool for composition and music theory, performing in both the classical and the jazz idioms.
 In addition to piano, Ivan teaches voice along with piano and guitar as a way for students to explore their instrumental study from a different perspective.